tdresearchgroup/GetSmells/README.md

 2. Python:
   * Python 3.6+ is required
   * [NumPy](https://docs.scipy.org/doc/numpy/index.html) is required: `pip3 install numpy`
+  * Add project in PYTHONPATH

 # 2. Project Structure
 ```
 getsmells
 ├── bin: some tools for data integration.
+│   ├── vulNameAsColumn.py: The motivation is to rotate table that vul_name as column, class name as row.
-│   ├── mapFileToClass.py: The motivation is that original vulnerability data only talks about file instead of classes
+│   ├── mapFileToClass.py: The motivation is that some vulnerability data only talks about file instead of classes
-│   ├── oneFileForOneProj.py: After vulIntegration.py, we got each file per project version.
-This script combines all versions together and generate one file per project
 │   ├── vulIntegration.py: After main.py, this script combines vulnerabilities and smells together.
 ├── src
 │   ├── app.py: real application